assemblee-virtuelle/1m2/README.md

 Install
 =======

-Copy index.php to your server, and follow the steps.
+Download index.php to your server or copy its content, and follow the steps.